Next Turkish presidential election

-The next Turkish presidential election is scheduled to be held no later than 7 May 2028, as part of the general election for that year.
+The next Turkish presidential election is scheduled to be held no later than 14 May 2028, as part of the general election for that year.
 The first round will be held concurrently with the next parliamentary election.

-The incumbent president, Recep Tayyip Erdoğan, is constitutionally term-limited, but there is speculation that the ruling People's Alliance may circumvent this provision by fielding a constitutional amendment or by calling a snap election.
+The incumbent president, Recep Tayyip Erdoğan, is term-limited unless there is a snap election, but there is a speculation that the ruling People's Alliance may circumvent this provision by fielding a constitutional amendment.

 Background

 2023 elections

 The previous Turkish general election took place on 14 May 2023, the second since a presidential system replaced the existing parliamentary one following a controversial 2017 referendum which narrowly approved amendments to the constitution.
 The 2023 election was mainly contested between incumbent president Recep Tayyip Erdoğan and the opposition Nation Alliance candidate Kemal Kılıçdaroğlu of the Republican People's Party (CHP).
 Both candidates earned 49.5% and 44.8% of the vote respectively in the first round, triggering a runoff on 28 May for the first time since direct elections for the presidency were instituted in 2014.
 Erdoğan went on to win with 52.18% of the vote.

 In March 2024, Erdoğan said that he would step down from the presidency once his third term ends in 2028 and that he will retire from politics that same year.